-The cost of a CDN can vary depending on the provider but is typically priced per gigabyte of data transferred.
+The cost of a CDN can vary depending on the provider but is typically priced per gigabyte of data transferred from data centers.

 CDN prices can range greatly depending on which size and features a business needs.
 For example, some providers offer a free trial for small businesses, while others have more expensive enterprise plans.